randomprototype/WM_POLICY_SOFTWARE/README.md

 ## On the maintenance policy model

-The basis of this software is the model described in the paper **"On periodic maintenance for a protection system"**, by Phil Scarf, Naif Mohammed Alotaibi, Cristiano A.V.
+The basis of this software is the model described in the paper **"Planning maintenance when resources are limited: a study of periodic opportunistic replacement"**, by Phil Scarf, Naif Mohammed Alotaibi, Cristiano A.V.
 Cavalcante, Augusto J.S.
-Rodrigues and Yan R. Melo.
+Rodrigues and Yan R. Melo. (https://doi.org/10.1093/imaman/dpae015)

-The article is currently under review, and the link to access it will be made available after acceptance.

 ## Collaborations